shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 ![](media/cps-opengd77-support.png)

-From here you can backup, the internal 64k EEPOM and the 1 mega byte Flash chip, as well as Reading and Writing the codeplug.
+From here you can backup the internal 64k EEPROM and the 1 mega byte Flash chip, as well as Reading and Writing the codeplug.
-The calibration data store in the Flash chip (At address 0x8f000) can be backed up and restored without backing up the whole of the Flash.
+The calibration data stored in the Flash chip (At address 0x8f000) can be backed up and restored without backing up the whole of the Flash.

 *Note.* If you restore the Flash you will also overwrite the calibration data as it’s stored in the 1Mb Flash chip.

-You can also use this window to grab a screenshot from the phone's current display.
+You can also use this window to grab a screenshot from the radio's current display.
 Screenshots are saved in PNG format.

 #### Backup Before You Do Anything Else